Adding a Herringbone Wood Accent Wall

 Ron layered the next 3 boards on top of the first and tacked them to wall using the studs lines as guides, and just like that we were off and running with our first quadra panel being complete.
 One thing that I did notice is the big color variation between the Weathered Hardwood Board on the floor with direct sunlight verses the boards being placed on the wall vertically and the having light wash across the wood.
 For this reason I would have Ron hold up the boards after I would pre lay them out on the floor to make sure I was not getting too much of the same color in one area.
 The next quadra panel section would run in the opposite direction and the first set.
 The first board of this set started by running perpendicular off the base line of the first set of boards.
 Which is how you make the pattern, once this is laid in the rest is a piece of cake.
 You just continue to line up the boards in alternating colors and tack them to the pre drawn studs lines.
 You will not have to start making cuts until to reach the ceiling or the walls, so the vast majority of the wall will go up very quickly.
 Even when you get to next sections it is really all about lining up the boards to your based lines, as seen below.
 Then stacking the next four color alternating boards on top.
 We filled as much of the area as we could with out making any cuts first, which was a huge time saver.

 I do want to address the board color line up.
 As you can see I did not adhere to a specific pattern of light, dark, gray, brown.
-I also would use multi boards of the same type in the same quadra panel, so sometime I would use two light boards flanking each end or every other board, just to keep the patterns random.
+I also would use multi boards of the same type in the same quadra panel layout.
+Sometime I would use two light boards flanking each end or every other board, just to keep the patterns random.

 This will help to create an over all balance wall, so that you do not end up with too much of one specific color in one area.
 Which can give a over saturated effect and draw your eye to that particular placement of the boards.
 Also it is human nature to create a pattern, so it is very hard to make a randomized look too.